Tagcod3r/Codefury-7.O/README.md

 The navigation bar provides quick access to key sections of the site:

 - **APIs**: Access to crucial APIs that provide real-time data and alerts to keep you informed during emergencies.
-- **Precautions & Measures**: Detailed content about safety precautions and measures to take before, during, and after a natural calamity.
-- **Videos**: A collection of instructional videos demonstrating what actions to take in various emergency situations.

 ### 2. **Content**